UNDERGRADUATE ADMISSIONS POLICY

 I. Admissions Requirements for Transfer Applicants

 It is required that applicants that have attended another college/university (including 2-year, 4year, and/or junior colleges) submit an application for admission, all official transcripts for institutions of higher learning attended, and other needed documentation to the Office of Undergraduate Admissions.
+Applicants that have been enrolled in one of the 16 University of North Carolina system schools are not required to submit a high school transcript and SAT/ACT score.
+To be eligible for admission to WSSU, transfer applicants must be in good academic standing and eligible to return to the last institution which they attended.

 Admission of Transfer Students